radiantlogic-v8/documentation-new/documentation/sys-admin-guide/access-control.md

 If a user binds to RadiantOne and provides a password, that password is vulnerable to interception by a third party when sent over non-SSL ports.
 To help prevent this vulnerability, you can enforce that binds always use the SSL/TLS ports by using the Bind requires SSL or StartTLS option.

-><span style="color:red">**IMPORTANT NOTE – As a best practice, it is recommended that you only allow SSL communication to the RadiantOne service.
-If you require non-SSL communication but still want to require that binds use SSL or StartTLS, you can use this option.**
+>[!warning] As a best practice, it is recommended that you only allow SSL communication to the RadiantOne service.
+If you require non-SSL communication but still want to require that binds use SSL or StartTLS, you can use this option.

 This option requires enabling SSL.
 If you want binds to use StartTLS, you must also enable StartTLS.
 Refer to [SSL Settings](security#ssl-settings) for more information on these settings.